silashansen/datascience-recruitment-challenges/the-SAAS-co/README.md

 ### Report

-We expect a report about performance of your classifier together with your codes.
-Please include precision, recall, f1, auc scores together with examples of misclassified strings.
+We expect a short summary of your classifier together with your sourcecode.